hamza-m-masood/software-quality-assurance/README.md

 a) The code should follow the defined architecture.

-1.Separation of Concerns followed
+1. Separation of Concerns followed
    Split into multiple layers and tiers as per requirements (Presentation, Business and Data layers).
    Split into respective files (HTML, JavaScript and CSS).
-2.Code is in sync with existing code patterns/technologies.
+2. Code is in sync with existing code patterns/technologies.
-3.Design patterns: Use appropriate design pattern (if it helps), after completely understanding the problem and context.
+3. Design patterns: Use appropriate design pattern (if it helps), after completely understanding the problem and context.

 ### 3. Coding best practices

-1.No hard coding, use constants/configuration values.</br>
+1. No hard coding, use constants/configuration values.</br>
-2.Group similar values under an enumeration (enum).</br>
+2. Group similar values under an enumeration (enum).</br>
-3.Avoid multiple if/else blocks.</br>
+3. Avoid multiple if/else blocks.</br>
-4.Use framework features, wherever possible instead of writing custom code.
+4. Use framework features, wherever possible instead of writing custom code.

 ### 4. Non Functional requirements

 a) Maintainability (Supportability) – The application should require the least amount of effort to support in near future.
 It should be easy to identify and fix a defect.</br></br>

-1.Readability: Code should be self-explanatory.
+1. Readability: Code should be self-explanatory.
 Get a feel of story reading, while going through the code.
 Use appropriate name for variables, functions and classes.
 If you are taking more time to understand the code, then either code needs refactoring or at least comments have to be written to make it clear.

-2.Code is in sync with existing code patterns/technologies.</br>
+2. Code is in sync with existing code patterns/technologies.</br>

-3.Design patterns: Use appropriate design pattern (if it helps), after </br>completely understanding the problem and context.
+3. Design patterns: Use appropriate design pattern (if it helps), after </br>completely understanding the problem and context.

+b) Reusability</br></br>

+1. DRY (Do not Repeat Yourself) principle: The same code should not be repeated more than twice.

+2. Consider reusable services, functions and components.

+3. Consider generic functions and classes.

 ### 5. Object-Oriented Analysis and Design (OOAD) Principles

+1. Single Responsibility Principle (SRS): Do not place more than one responsibility into a single class or function, refactor into separate classes and functions.

+2. Open Closed Principle: While adding new functionality, existing code should not be modified.
+New functionality should be written in new classes and functions.

+3. Liskov substitutability principle: The child class should not change the behavior (meaning) of the parent class.
+The child class can be used as a substitute for a base class.

+4. Interface segregation: Do not create lengthy interfaces, instead split them into smaller interfaces based on the functionality.
+The interface should not contain any dependencies (parameters), which are not required for the expected functionality.

+5. Dependency Injection: Do not hardcode the dependencies, instead inject them.

 [Top](#contents)